Showing posts with label Utah. Show all posts

 Collection of the Artist

-When on an outing around the bottom of Utah Lake, you have to always be aware of what is around you as you find beauty everywhere.
-We lived on the prairie for 40 years, and when we returned to the mountains we came home to their comforting protection.
-There are those who feel that mountains are closing them in, but when you have grown up in the mountains, they feel their height and strength are liberating when you return to them.
+When on an outing around the bottom of Utah Lake, you have to always be aware of what is around you as you may find beauty everywhere.
+We lived on the prairie for 40 years, and when we returned to the mountains we came back to their comforting protection.
+There are those who feel that mountains are closing them in, but when you have grown up in the mountains, their height and strength liberate you as you return to them—you're home!

 A Trail Less Taken